Catholic Religious Transmission

 Religious Transmission: A Solution to the Church's Biggest Problem

-The text below summarizes the article, often directly quoting to give the flavor of the author's comments.
+The regular text below summarizes the article, often directly quoting to give the flavor of the author's comments.
 The boxes give my analysis and review of the article.

 For over fifty years, the General Social Survey has asked a large, representative sample of Americans a battery of questions, including questions about religion.
 These data reveal a major problem—indeed, arguably the single biggest problem—for the Catholic Church in the United States.
 In 1973, 84% of all those raised Catholic still identified as Catholic when surveyed as adults.
 In 2002, that figure was 74%.
 By 2022, it had dropped to 62%.
 More and more of those raised Catholic are leaving.